WorldBrain/Memex/src/authentication/README.md

 ### From Content Script

+## Via helper HOC

+Use the Component wrapper `withCurrentUser(Component)` to pass Component the props `currentUser` and `authorizedFeatures`, these will be updated as and when the current user changes.

+## Once - Manually

 To obtain the currently logged in user object from a page's content script, use the `auth` key of the usual remote function interfaces.
 I.e.